sfigg/commercialization-public/get-started/adk-install.md

 Download and install the Assessment and Deployment kit (ADK) to start working with Windows images.
 By default, the ADK is installed using an online installer and GUI.
 If you have a scenario where you cannot use the online ADK installer with GUI, ADK provides different installation options.

-## Windows ADK for Windows 10, version 1709
+## Download the Windows ADK for Windows 10, version 1709

 [Download the Windows ADK for Windows 10, version 1709](https://go.microsoft.com/fwlink/p/?linkid=859206) to get the new and improved deployment and provisioning tools used to automate a large-scale deployment.
 The latest version of the Windows ADK includes: